 The white fighting dog originates from the province of Cordoba in Argentina.
-He was originally bred as a fighting dog and for hunting wild boar and predatory cats.
-In the meantime, this dog breed has become a working dog in South America.
+It was originally bred as a fighting dog and for hunting wild boar and big cats.
+In the meantime, this breed has developed into a working dog in South America.

 In the middle of the 20th century, the requirements for this dog changed.
-At that time one wanted still a dog with strength and low irritation threshold.
-Nevertheless, people should not be attacked.
-It was the attempt of Antonio Nores Martinez to breed a new hunting dog.
-This dog should be able to hunt pumas or panthers.
-Common European dogs were too weak for this.
+At that time, people still wanted a dog with strength and a low stimulus threshold.
+Nevertheless, it should not attack people.
+It was Antonio Nores Martinez's attempt to breed a new hunting dog.
+This dog was to be able to hunt pumas or panthers.
+The usual European dogs were too weak for this.

-Through a crossbreeding of local fighting dogs, Mastiffs and Pointers, the Dogo Argentino was finally created.
-The fighting dog should be lost here slowly.
-Only a capable hunting dog should remain.
-The white color of the dog's coat was to ensure that the dog would be easily seen while hunting.
-The idea behind this was to avoid accidental shooting of the dog.
+The Dogo Argentino eventually emerged from a cross between native fighting dogs, mastiffs and pointers.
+The fighting dog was to slowly disappear.
+Only the capable hunting dog was to remain.
+The white color of the coat was intended to ensure that the dog was easily seen when hunting.
+Accidental shooting of the dog should therefore be avoided.

-Then, in 1928, the first uniform breed standard was established by the breeder's son.
-In 1973 this breed was recognized by the FCI, the largest governing body for dog breeds.
-It was included in the section 2 Molossoid ranked.
+The first uniform breed standard was drawn up in 1928 by the breeder's son.
+In 1973, the breed was recognized by the FCI, the largest umbrella organization for dog breeds.
+It was assigned to section 2 Molossoids.

 It was not until 1968 that the first Dogo Argentino came to Europe.
-This breed is still quite rare and unknown outside the South American continent.
+Outside the South American continent, the breed is still rare and unknown.